 Communication Sciences & Disorders Degree

 Prepare yourself for a successful, prosperous career at one of the finest speech-language pathology programs in Texas.
+With a degree in communication sciences and disorders, students will be prepared to excel in graduate school and beyond.

 The communication sciences and disorders degree program at Hardin-Simmons University combines a solid academic foundation in understanding, recognizing and treating communication disorders with a heavy emphasis in direct field experience to prepare you to take on graduate school and the future job market.